5 key steps when your boss makes you feel incompetent

 This is what is known as the malignant narcissist subtype, and you can check our complete guide on dealing with narcissists in the workplace.

 Does your boss get visibly angry whenever something at work is not done according to their standards?

 All anger comes from a place of fear – particularly the fear of losing something.
-This is something that former FBI hostage negotiator Chriss Voss talks about in his remarkable book Never Split The Difference.

 Perhaps your company is going through some rough times, and your boss desperately wants to improve the performance of your team and/or department.